New Mexico Sports Betting: What's Legal for Online Gambling in 2026?

 • Legal Basis: No specific statute; operators rely on the "game of skill" argument.
 The New Mexico Attorney General has not issued a definitive ruling authorizing DFS, but no enforcement action has been taken.

-• Operators: Platforms including DraftKings, FanDuel, PrizePicks, and Underdog Fantasy are reported to accept New Mexico players, though availability should be confirmed directly with each operator, as terms can change.
+• Operators: Platforms including DraftKings, FanDuel, PrizePicks, and Underdog Fantasy are reported to accept New Mexico players.

 Top DFS Apps for New Mexico Players